Regularization in Data-driven Predictive Control: A Convex Relaxation Perspective: Preliminaries

 \subsection{Direct data-driven predictive control}

-We here review the notion of \textit{persistent excitation} (PE) to ensure the offline data is sufficiently rich. \begin{definition}[Persistently Exciting] A sequence of data points $\omega = \textnormal{col}(\omega(1),\omega(2), \ldots, \omega(T))$ of the length $T$ is persistently exciting (PE) of order $L$ ($L < T$) if its associated Hankel matrix with depth $L$,
+We here review the notion of \textit{persistent excitation} (PE), which ensures the offline data is sufficiently rich. \begin{definition}[Persistently Exciting] A sequence of data points $\omega = \textnormal{col}(\omega(1),\omega(2), \ldots, \omega(T))$ of the length $T$ is persistently exciting (PE) of order $L$ ($L < T$) if its associated Hankel matrix with depth $L$, has full row rank. \end{definition}